-- the person who may have committed a child abuse offence, - the school's reputation, legal liability or financial status
+- a. the person who may have committed a child abuse offence, - b.
+KCCS's reputation, legal liability or financial status

 Record Keeping

 The documentation relating to the making of a mandatory report to Police is maintained by the Principal located